1. Warren Hastings was the first ___________.

 Explanation: Macpherson acted as Governor-General until Cornwallis arrived in 1786.

-78. Warren Hastings faced impeachment mainly due to the efforts of:
+78. Warren Hastings faced impeachment mainly due to the efforts of___________.

 A) Robert Clive